usgs/wdfn-blog/content/nextgen_update.md

 WaterAlert is a subscription service to real-time notifications of water levels for active gages.
 Check out our [detailed blog post on Next Generation WaterAlert](https://waterdata.usgs.gov/blog/WaterAlert-transition/).

+*P.S.
+You'll get a first look at NextGen WaterAlert when Product Owner Randi Butler gives a live demo. 🙌🥳*

 ## 🕛 When is this webinar?
 **On Monday, April 11th, 2022 at 12 pm ET/ 9 am PT.**